JoakimSundman/caddy-https-tutorial/caddy-tutorial/step3.md

 ```
 localhost:443
 ```
-you use your own hostname e.g.
+you would use your own hostname e.g.
 ```
 example.com:443
 ```